DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 management server of the resources to be managed, such as IP address blocks, storage devices, hypervisors, and VLANs.

-The minimum installation consists of one machine running the CloudStack Management Server and another machine to act as the cloud infrastructure (in this case, a very simple infrastructure consisting of one host running hypervisor software).
+The minimum installation consists of one host running the CloudStack Management server and another host to offer cloud infrastructure compute resources (in this case, a very simple infrastructure consisting of one host running hypervisor software).
 In its smallest deployment, a single machine can act as both the Management Server and the hypervisor host (using the KVM hypervisor).